nkirby/node-twitterbot/README.md

 A simple way to build Twitter Bots using NodeJS, NPM and a handful of modules

+## Installation

+It's not on NPM yet, but when it is

+    npm install node-twitterbot

+### Status

+This should be considered a work in progress.
+It ought to work for you, but if not, please let me know.

 ### Dependencies

 node-twitterbot handles it's own dependencies for you.
 It primarily uses:

 [Twit](https://github.com/ttezel/twit/ "Twit on Github")

-### Installation

-It's not on NPM yet, but when it is

-    npm install node-twitterbot

 ## Usage